CharlesMuchogo/Route-to-Market/README.md

   flutter test
 ```

 - I use Github actions for CI/CD.
-Every time a push is made to the main branch we run tests and
+Every time a push is made to the main branch we run tests, do lint
-  build an apk
+  checks for code quality and build an apk

+- You can find the latest apk on the release section of the repository

 ## Assumptions, trade-offs, or limitations